pjfl/p5-app-notitia/var/templates/emails/password_email.md

 Hello [% first_name %],

 A password reset request has been made for [% username %]@[% app_name %].
-If this was not made by you please contact the adminstrators.
+If this was not made by you please contact the administrators.
 If you did request a password reset, your machine generated password will be;

 User name: [% username %]<br/>